mcliff1/myslsapp/README.md

 - static  (code to build the static REACT framework)

+## AWS CloudFormation

 cfn-ec2workstation.json    #  cloudformation template to build a SLS workstation
   - it is intended for system work, we can stand this up,  update the repo as necessary and, tear down
   - will set up the
   - TODO:  should I make a brand new VPC for this?

+## Build and Deploy Process

 To Build
 - create a SLS workstation using the CFN template